Disclosure

 Torrenting is legal in Germany, but it’s against the law to torrent copyrighted content.
 If you do that, you’ll receive a cease and desist letter and be told you have to pay a fine that’s around €1,000.

-Overall, the best solution is to use a VPN for torrenting in Germany to avoid getting a fine.
+The best solution is to use a VPN for torrenting in Germany to avoid getting a fine.

 Is Using VPNs Legal in Germany?